obriencj/koji-smoky-dingo/docs/commands/userinfo.rst

 * Last task summary
 * Last build summary

-Since version 2.2.0, this command will also the groups that a user is a member of, and the list of members if the specified user ID is actually a group.
+Since version 2.2.0, this command will also list the groups that a user is a member of, or the list of members if the specified user ID is actually a group.

 References